jiangmichael1/MS_in_Data_Science_Notes/week1_binary_search_and_merge_sort.md

 **Examples:**
 If we have a list of 10^9^ (one billion) elements, which is approx. 2^20^ elements, it will take roughly 21 steps to get the search item in the worst case scenario or it won't exist.
 If we have a list of 10^12 (one trillion) elements, which is approx. 2^30^ elements.
 It will

+## Merge Sort

+**Real life example:**
+A library handles a LOT of books on a daily basis.
+In order to sort those books, they first divide up the books into much smaller stacks (a push cart), then the librarians may grab 3-4 books before thinking about how to organize those few and place them on the shelf.
+The library will then grab another few books and do the same, but this time considering the books that were already on the shelf.
+These shelves of books are then already categorized based on section, and each section is sorted by genre on the larger scale.

+**What is sorting?**
+The goal of sorting is to rearrange a list into some order, either ascending or descending.

+**What is merge sort?**
+Merge sort takes an array and recursively breaks it down into smaller sub-arrays, eventually reaching arrays of size 1 or 2.
+At this point, sorting these small arrays is straightforward, establishing what is known as the base case.
+The algorithm then merges these sorted sub-arrays back together, comparing their values to ensure that elements are placed in the correct order.
+This process continues until the entire array is reconstructed in sorted order.